 Chris Smith, Senior Tutor with NCRQ, explains everything you need to know about the National Compliance and Risk Qualifications, including what they are, how they’re valued and how you complete the qualification.

 What do NCRQ do?

-The NCRQ suite of qualifications in applied health and safety was set up to provide competency-based qualifications that reflect the knowledge, understanding and skills required by health and safety professionals in the real world.
+National Compliance and Risk Qualifications (NCRQ) are qualifications designed to improve the competence of health and safety practitioners.
+The NCRQ suite of qualifications was set up to provide competency-based qualifications that reflect the knowledge, understanding and skills required by health and safety professionals in the real world.

 There is also a focus on softer skills, such as being able to justify decisions to senior management, deal with conflict, and practical advice on how to implement change management and improve attitudes to health and safety.

 The qualifications themselves have been developed by a number of leading experts in health and safety, including representatives of some of the UK’s largest employers, specialists from the Health and Safety Executive (HSE), legal experts, and academics.

 All the tutors are former HSE senior inspectors or director-level safety managers from large companies, with support available for students seven days a week.
 A student support forum is also available, which offers advice and support.

 The former Chief Executive of the Health and Safety Executive, Geoffrey Podger CB, is the driving force behind the qualifications: “NCRQ meets the criticism that I often heard when at HSE that many of those with occupational health and safety qualifications did not understand the subject in real life”, he has said.
 “NCRQ reflects the reality of health and safety – acquiring a good practical knowledge not obsessing about theory.”

 This certificate is suitable for students have no safety knowledge or experience and want a good foundation in safety management or are working in a safety-related role and want to improve your knowledge and skills.